What is the Smoke Alarm Program?

 Smoke alarms save lives!
 In the event of a fire, a smoke alarm is your first line of defence.

 The Smoke Alarm Program provides and/or installs smoke alarms free of charge to homeowners in specific residential communities around the city.

 Edmonton Fire Rescue Services (EFRS) will not retain information from the safety check except to document the number of smoke alarms provided or installed.

 With the support of Alberta Electrical Contractors Association, Interstate Batteries and Milwaukee, EFRS will be visiting specific communities/complexes in the City of Edmonton and installing combination smoke and carbon monoxide alarms.
 The 2018 dates are:

 Spring Program: May 12 and 13

 Fall Program: To be determined

 sleeping areas = CO alarms.
 All levels = smoke detectors.

-- have a home escape plan and preiodically practice it?
+- Have a home escape plan and periodically practice it?

 Things to Remember